Star Wars: The Mandalorian and Grogu: Release Date, Cast, Trailers & More

 Oh, and she also knows how to stop Grogu from snacking… Well, sort of, anyway.

 Djarin and Grogu’s latest mission also brings them into contact with the Hutts, the slug-like rulers of organized crime in certain parts of the galaxy.
 But why, after all this time, is the Republic concerned about the Hutt cartel?
 And will Djarin have to take another dip in the Living Waters on Mandalore to remove the shame of being unmasked in their presence?
-The trailer indicates as much, although the Dragonsnake in that shot suggests Mando might be in a different body of water.
+The trailer indicates as much, although the Dragonsnake in the preview shots suggests Mando might be in a different body of water.

 Along The Hyperspace Routes